 This is a total of segments measure, a non-GAAP financial measure, or a non-GAAP ratio.
-See the "Non-GAAP Measures" section of this MD&A for more information, including the definition and composition of the measure or ratio as well as the reconciliation to the most comparable measure 1 in the primary financial statements, as applicable.
-Refer to the "Glossary" section of this MD&A. Effective as of the dividend paid on July 9, 2020, a dividend reinvestment plan (DRIP) was implemented.
+See the "Non-GAAP Measures" section of this MD&A for more information, including the definition and composition of the measure or ratio as well as the reconciliation to the most comparable measure in the primary financial statements, as applicable.

+Effective as of the dividend paid on July 9, 2020, a dividend reinvestment plan (DRIP) was implemented.